adey/bangali/README.md

     </ul>
 </ul>

-<p>Here are the rest of the settings starting with the heart of the app - Maintain Rules, which allows you to maintain automation rules for the room and turn them in to smart rooms.</p>
+<p style="font-weight: bold; margin-top: 25px;">Here are the rest of the settings starting with the heart of the app - Maintain Rules, which allows you to maintain automation rules for the room and turn them in to smart rooms.</p>

 <ul>
     <li style="font-weight: bold; margin-top: 25px; margin-bottom: 15px;">Maintain Rules</li>